baselime/docs/oac/cdk/quick-start.md

 });
 ```

-This alert will notify you on Slack everytime there is an event with `LogLevel` equal `"ERROR"` in your telemetry data.
+This alert will notify you on Slack when there is an event with `LogLevel` equal `"ERROR"` in your telemetry data.